 “Shut up!”
 Fortuna and Carl snapped in unison.

 Allen took a drag of his v-cig.

 The entire ordeal reminded Carl of the old days when they were younger:

-“That is unacceptable, Morello,” Agape stated, arms crossed as she glowered down at Cadence from her glasses.
+“That is unacceptable, Morello,” Agape stated, arms crossed as she glowered down at Cadence.
 “You are an associate of the Romano Family.
 You’re poor decisions have—”

 Suddenly, Francis gripped his abdomen with one hand and rubbed his temple with the other.
 Carl had seen his brother go through these motions before.
 Francis had been going through them ever since the night he was stabbed.
 During those bouts of pain, he’d down the doctor’s painkillers and saunter off to bed.
 Some days, he wouldn’t show face for hours after.